Mathesh007/DesignWizards/README.md

 # DesignWizards
-EventHUB - Your one-stop solution for successful Event Management
+Velvet Thunder - Your one-stop solution for successful Event Management